 No list of places to see in the Southwest is complete without mentioning the ultimate scenic spot: the Grand Canyon.
 One of the most awe-inspiring sights you’ll ever encounter, the Grand Canyon is always worth a detour.
 And with a 3-5 hour drive depending on which Rim you want to visit, it’s a conveniently close, can’t-miss experience for every Las Vegas vacationer.

 If the view alone isn’t enough to convince you, you can also enjoy camping, rafting, hiking, impressive architecture and history, and fun activities at the South and West Rims like ranger demonstrations and cowboy entertainment.
 The more secluded North Rim is further away and offers less in the way of amenities, but is less crowded and ideal for any nature-lover.
-Not sure which Rim is right for you?
-Our quiz can help you decide.

 Learn more about the Grand Canyon on our blog.